What is Edge Computing?

 1. Edge computers cannot compromise on performance.
 Edge computing devices must have the right performance requirements in order to quickly and accurately execute tasks or workloads.
 One major component is deciding on the processor.
 Determine the brain or type of central processing unit (CPU) to configure your system because it will affect the number of workloads it can handle and the speed it takes to complete the tasks.
 In other words, the core processor contains units called cores that allow the computer to handle multiple applications and processes simultaneously to operate and improve overall performance.
 A slow CPU can cause your computing system to delay and lag in performance while a fast CPU will get the job done.

 Low-powered processors such as Intel® Atom® and Intel® Celeron® processors are great entry-level edge computing devices and are designed for low-powered applications in digital signage, HMIs, and IoT gateways.
-On contrary, Axiomtek offers cutting-edge computers that is equipped with robust Socket Intel® Core® i3, i5, i7, and i9 processors to handle challenging industrial workloads at the edge with ease.
-Our popular entry-level edge computing sytems ranges from ICO300-83B, ICO330, and eBOX626A to high-computing options such as eBOX710-521 and IPC950.
-The edge computers is cost-effective and speeds up the time to market for easy integration requiring little to no supervision.
+Axiomtek offers cutting-edge computers powered by Nividia Jetson and is perfect for edge computing applications that demand high-performance AI processing because of their small size and energy-efficient design.
+These AI computing platforms ranges from fanless edge AI systems, fanless embedded systems, and din rail PCs that is equipped with robust Socket Intel® Core® i3, i5, i7, and i9 processors to handle challenging industrial workloads at the edge with ease.
+Our popular entry-level industrial PCs includes ICO300-83B, ICO330, and eBOX626A to high-computing options such as AIE900A-AO, eBOX710-521 and IPC950.
+The embedded PCs is cost-effective and speeds up the time to market for easy integration requiring little to no supervision.

 For more complex industrial workloads, Iot edge devices can be equipped with performance accelerators for real-time analysis and decision-making.
 The add-ons will provide sufficient power to support various advanced workloads at the edge.
 These include GPUs, FPGAs, NVMe, Multi-core CPUs, and VPUs.